 - If you have to meet your former partner, do it in a public place.

 - Notify school, work and childcare contacts that you have left your abusive partner.

 - Vary your routine so that the abuser is not able to fully predict your whereabouts.

 PADV's 24-Hour Crisis Lines

 Our crisis lines provide safety planning, information and support to abuse victims and those with questions about others who may be battered.
 If you are a domestic violence victim in need of a safe and confidential place to stay, we encourage you to contact us.
-No woman is denied admission to our safe houses on the basis of race, religion, nationality, inability to speak English, immigration status, political affiliation, disability, pregnancy or sexual orientation.
+No woman or man is denied admission to our safe houses on the basis of race, religion, nationality, inability to speak English, immigration status, political affiliation, disability, pregnancy or sexual orientation.
 We also do not deny our services on the basis of someone having been involved with another agency.
 Please call the crisis line nearest you for immediate assistance.

 Crisis Line: (404) 873-1766 V/TTY